AdobeDocs/photoshop-api/src/pages/faq.md

 ## Is all of Photoshop available?
 When do you expect to roll out features like gaussian blur or content aware fill?

 Not yet.
-The prerelease will incorporate new features as they are added to the API.
 For now, please refer to the documentation for a comprehensive list of available features.